dmbaturin/iproute2-cheatsheet/site/index.md

 ## Overview of iproute2

-iproute2 is the Linux networking toolkit that replaced net-tools (ifconfig, vconfig, route, arp etc.).
-The ip command comes from the iproute2 package, as well as tc and a few others.
+iproute2 is the Linux networking toolkit that replaced net-tools (`ifconfig`, `vconfig`, `route`, `arp` etc.).

-Old style network utilities like ifconfig and route are still there just for backwards compatibility and do not provide access to new features like policy-based routing or network namespaces.
-Recent versions of many GNU/Linux distributions no longer install them by default in all installation flavours.

-Note that iproute2 is not new, it has been a standard Linux tool since the early 2000's.
-It's been included in every distro by default, or at least available from the repos for a very long time.

-It's a tool that needs learning, but it gives you more control over the Linux networking features and troubleshooting options than the old tools ever could.
+Most of the networking functionality is unified in the `ip` command.
+There's also `tc` for managing traffic policies (QoS), and `ss` (a `netstat` replacement), but this document is focused on the `ip` part.

 iproute2 was originally written by Alex Kuznetsov and is now maintained by Stephen Hemminger.

+#### Why learn "new" commands?

+First, iproute2 is not new at all.
+It's been a standard Linux tool since the early 2000's and has been included in every [GNU/]Linux distro by default for a long time.

+Old-style network utilities like `ifconfig` and `route` are still there only for backward compatibility.
+They are no longer actively developed.
+Recent versions of many GNU/Linux distributions no longer install them by default.

+A lot of networking features cannot be configured with the old tools and that list is only growing: VRF, network namespaces, policy-based routing, and so on.
+The `ip` command provides access to all those features.
+It also offers a more uniform syntax: for example, `ip link set dev eno1 nomaster` will work with bridge ports, link aggregation groups, and VRF; while the old approach would make you memorize the syntax of three different commands for those tasks.

+It's a tool that takes time to learn, but it's a good time investment for every system and network administrator who works with Linux.

 ## About this document

 Historically, documentation has been a weak side of iproute2.
 The official man pages list available options but don't give almost any usage examples.
-This need therefore has been addressed by community-provided documentation.
+That need has been addressed by third-party documentation.

 This document aims to provide a comprehensive but easy to use guide to the `ip` command.
 The `ip` command controls almost all network subsystems of the Linux kernel.
-There are more, such as `ss` (`netstat` replacement, fairly straightforward), `tc` (QoS management), but documenting them in this style, especially `tc`, would be a separate big project.
+Documenting `tc` in this style would be a separate big project.

-The document is _task-centered_: it tells you how to do different tasks using `ip`, instead of listing available subcommands.
+The document is _task-centered_: it tells you how to do different tasks using `ip` instead of listing available subcommands.
-It was once called a "cheatsheet" for this reason, but has long outgrown the size and scope of a cheat sheet.
+It was once called a "cheatsheet" for this reason but has long outgrown the size and scope of a cheat sheet.

 ## Contributing

 This document is maintained by [Daniil Baturin](https://www.baturin.org) and distributed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)—a strong copyleft, free culture license.

-Contributions are always welcome, you can find the source files at [github.com/dmbaturin/iproute2-cheatsheet](https://github.com/dmbaturin/iproute2-cheatsheet).
+Contributions are always welcome; you can find the source files at [github.com/dmbaturin/iproute2-cheatsheet](https://github.com/dmbaturin/iproute2-cheatsheet).

 ```
 git clone https://github.com/dmbaturin/iproute2-cheatsheet.git